Sailwayfun/JavaScript-30-Day-1/README.md

 # Developer notes
-Although the drum kit can absolutely be built by just Vanilla JavaScript, I try to use it as an oppurrtunity to practice breaking App down to separate component, and the use of CSS modules.
+Although the drum kit can absolutely be built by just Vanilla JavaScript, I try to use it as an oppurtunity to practice breaking App down to separate component, and the use of CSS modules.
 There's also a little useEffect in the App.